Higher order Goh conditions for singular extremals of corank 1: Introduction

-We refer to Section~\ref{sectwo} for precise definitions.
-The notion of \enquote{regularity} used in Theorem \ref{thmopen} is delicate because the intrinsic differential $\mc D_0^n F:\dom(\mc D_0^n F)\to\coker(d_0F)$ is a non-linear mapping defined on a domain without linear structure.
-The notion depends on an extension theorem for $\dom(\mc D_0^n F)$ and is fixed in Definition \ref{REGO}.
-When $0\in X$ is a critical point of corank $1$ it becomes more effective, see Corollary \ref{REGONO}.
+{ The notion of \enquote{regularity} used in Theorem \ref{thmopen} is delicate because $\mc D_0^n F $ is a non-linear mapping defined on a domain without linear structure.
+Denoting by $\ell\in\{1,\ldots,m\} $ the corank of the critical point $0$, Definition \ref{REGO} of regular differential depends on the existence of some homogeneous map from $\R^\ell$ into $\dom(\mc D_0^n F)$ inverting $\mc D_0^n F$ in a bounded way.
+Under the assumption of vanishing lower differentials \eqref{eq:Gohn} this homogeneous map can be constructed explicitly, see Proposition \ref{prop:corrrections}.
+When $0\in X$ is a critical point of corank $1$ the definition of regular differential is effective, see Corollary \ref{REGONO}. }

 The rest of the paper is devoted to the study of the open mapping property for the extended end-point map $F_J$ around a singular control $u$.
 In fact, we will study the auxiliary map $G$, called \emph{variation map}, defined by $G(v) = F(u+v)$, in order to move the base-point from $u$ to $0$.